 Every business needs a name and choosing one can be tricky.
-You may want to hire a company that specializes in this to do the naming for you, as you want to make sure that it is a name people will remember, will work well in your marketing and graphic design, won’t be misspelled or mispronounced – or worse, have an unflattering meaning in a different language – and that your company won’t outgrow it because you were too specific about what you sell or provide.
+You may want to hire a company that specializes in this to help you, as you want to make sure that it is a name people will remember, it’s not already in use, will work well in your marketing and graphic design, and won’t be misspelled or mispronounced – or worse, have an unflattering meaning in a different language.

 FIRST, LET’S START WITH THE BASICS.

 A trade name is the official name you use to do business.
 It is sometimes referred to as a DBA, or “Doing Business As.”
 A trade name does not provide you any legal protection and other companies may use the same name.

 For example, there’s Pandora the jewelry company and Pandora the music streaming company.
 That said, you don’t want to venture into dilution issues by choosing the name Pandora if you’re also going to be selling jewelry or music streaming.
 That just opens the door to a lawsuit, or at the very least, a nasty letter from a lawyer.
 And you probably want to stay away from the name Seattle Seahawks unless you want to get flagged for encroachment.